-1.1.
-Policy aim and objective
+1.1 Policy aim and objective

-- to stimulate common risk management awareness within IHO, - to adopt a uniform risk management framework and embed it in IHO's strategic planning processes, - to proactively identify and analyse IHO's highest risk exposures and define the options to properly treat them. - to select and implement the appropriate options which minimise IHO's exposure to risk in the most cost (both financial, and non-financial) effective way.
+- to stimulate common risk management awareness within the IHO, - to adopt a uniform risk management framework and embed it in the IHO's strategic planning processes, - to proactively identify and analyse the IHO's highest risk exposures and define the options to properly treat them. - to select and implement the appropriate options which minimise the IHO's exposure to risk in the most cost (both financial, and non-financial) effective way.

-1.2.
-General Methodology
+1.2 General Methodology

-IHO requires that identified risks are managed in such a way that they are not unduly threatening the strategic objectives and consequently the successful achievement of IHO's Mission.
+The IHO requires that identified risks are managed in such a way that they are not unduly threatening the strategic objectives and consequently the successful achievement of the IHO's Mission.
 Risk management activities are therefore addressed at two levels:

-- strategic level by the IHB (the IHB to be replaced by the Secretary General when the revised IHO Convention enters into force) and processed top down, - working level by subordinate bodies under HSCC/IRCC and processed bottom up.
+- strategic level by the Secretary General and processed top down, - working level by subordinate bodies under HSCC/IRCC and processed bottom up.

-Both levels are merged through the Work Programme which is reviewed annually under the supervision of the IHB, in consultation with the chairs of HSSC and IRCC (the IHB in consultation with the chairs of HSSC and IRCC to be replaced by the Secretary General and the Council when the revised IHO Convention enters into force).
+Both levels are merged through the Work Programme which is reviewed annually under the supervision of the Secretary General and the Council.

-1.3.
-Roles and Responsibilities
+1.3 Roles and Responsibilities

-The IHB (the IHB to be replaced by the Secretary General when the revised IHO Convention enters into force) is ultimately responsible to Member States for the IHO's risk management.
-He has the responsibility for ensuring that the risk management framework is effectively implemented within IHO and that its principles are communicated at all levels.
-He will also provide the necessary profile to advance a risk management culture in IHO, including participation in its monitoring and reporting.
+The Secretary General is ultimately responsible to Member States for the IHO's risk management.
+The Secretary-General has the responsibility for ensuring that the risk management framework is effectively implemented within the IHO and that its principles are communicated at all levels.
+The Secretary-General will also provide the necessary profile to advance a risk management culture in IHO, including participation in its monitoring and reporting.

-The IHB, in consultation with the chairs of HSSC and IRCC, (the IHB, in consultation with the chairs of HSSC and IRCC, to be replaced by the Secretary General and the Council when the revised IHO Convention enters into force), is responsible for the routine oversight of the IHO's risk management programme, its implementation, agreeing risk tolerances and treatment and their regular monitoring.
+The Secretary-General and the Council are responsible for the routine oversight of the IHO's risk management programme, its implementation, agreeing risk tolerances and treatment and their regular monitoring.